hirohisa/PageController/README.md

 - constentInset

 Margins between cells are zero, because it is difficult that calculating distance of scrolling.
-If you change margins between cell's labels, use constentInset.
+If you change margins between cell's labels or vertical position, use constentInset.

 - updateData()